fidesosu/SoundShift/README.md

 ## Progress
 The program does not work currently. it does about 50% of the intended stuff and is not user friendly.
-> 100% would be that it works, aka changes the volume when the specified program it **ISN'T** focused and then reverts the volume change when it **IS** focused
+> 100% would be that it works, aka changes the volume when the specified program **ISN'T** focused and then reverts the volume change when it **IS** focused

 ## JSON Format
 ```json